BRYN MAWR COLLEGE

 Due to resource constraints, we couldn't hire new professors, offer more courses, or make drastic changes to the contents of existing classes.

-My peers did a competitive analysis of peer institutions’ education programs, while I conducted needfinding surveys and semi-structured interviews with current students.
+My peers conducted a competitive analysis of peer institutions’ education programs, while I ran needfinding surveys and semi-structured interviews with current students.

 We co-wrote an official proposal for the major, which was approved by Bryn Mawr’s Curriculum Committee.

-The summer after graduation, I continued working with the Education Department to create resources for incoming students interested in the new major.
+The summer after graduation, I continued my job with the Education Department to create resources for incoming students interested in the new major.

 01. How might we develop a flexible major track that supports students pursuing various career paths, given limited resources?